 Individual contributors are ultimately responsible for implementing new technologies and business processes, which drive organizations’ innovation efforts.
 Many are on the front lines in customer-facing roles or are bringing their expertise to cross-functional projects.
 It’s critical that these team players communicate simply and clearly and foster connections with other team members so that goals and objectives can be met.

-The following 4 skills, which we call the Fundamental 4 leadership skills, are always needed, regardless of leader level:
+The following 4 skills, which we call the core leadership skills that are always needed, regardless of leader level:

 Leading Others: Soft Skills for First-Time or Frontline Managers